benjad/mlflow-docker-s3/README.md

 2. `cd` into the `mlflow-docker-compose` directory

-3. complete de .env file with your AWS credentials.
-You need  to also update  AWS_S3_BUCKET with the name of your actual bucket.
-Remember that the credentials needs to have full access to the S3 repo.
+3. complete de `.env` file with your AWS credentials.
+You need  to also update  `AWS_S3_BUCKET`   with the name of your actual bucket.
+Remember that the credentials needs to have full access to the S3 bucket.

 3. Build and run the containers with `docker-compose`